-This disease develops very slowly, usually over many years.
-Although it can be life-threatening if you don't get any treatment, most people have a good chance of living a long life when they get the right care.
+This disease gets worse very slowly, usually over many years.
+Although it can be life-threatening if you don't get treatment, most people have a good chance of living a long life when they get the right care.

-Although you might have some warning signs like dizziness or feeling tired and weak, lots of things can cause those problems.
+You might have warning signs like dizziness or feeling tired and weak, but lots of things can cause those symptoms.
 If you have polycythemia vera, the first sign may be when a routine blood test shows that you have a high number of blood cells.

-The treatment you get depends on your age and your particular case.
-If you don't have a lot of symptoms, your doctor may just want to check you regularly without any treatment.
+The treatment you get depends on your age and your situation.
+If you don't have a lot of symptoms, your doctor may just want to check you every now and then without treatment.

-It's natural to worry when you learn that you have cancer.
-But keep in mind that everyone is different and all cancers aren’t the same.
+It's natural to worry when you find out you have cancer.
+But remember, everyone is different and all cancers aren’t the same.
 With the support of your doctor, family, friends, and other people who have polycythemia vera, you’ll be in the best position to manage it.

 You don't "catch" polycythemia vera like you do a cold or the flu.
-It's something you get because you have a gene called JAK2 that doesn’t work right.
-This gene is supposed to make sure your bone marrow doesn't make too many blood cells.
+It's something you get because you have a gene (either JAK2 or TET2) that doesn’t work right.
+These genes are supposed to make sure your bone marrow doesn't make too many blood cells.

 Most people with polycythemia vera have too many red blood cells.
-But the disease may also cause you to have too many white blood cells and platelets.
+But the disease can also cause you to have too many white blood cells and platelets.

-It’s rare, but parents can pass this broken gene to children.
-Most likely, the problem in your JAK2 gene happened over the course of your life.
+Most likely, the problem in your JAK2 or TET2 gene happened over the course of your life.
+It’s rare, but parents can pass these broken genes to children.

 At first, you may not notice any problems.
-When you do start having symptoms, you may have:
+When you start having symptoms, they can include:

-- Double vision or seeing dark or blind spots that come and go
+- Dark or blind spots in your vision that come and go

 - Itching all over your body, especially after you've been in warm or hot water